ISO 27001 Certification - Everything You Need To Know

 The cost of maintaining ISO 27001 certification also varies.
 It mainly includes ongoing expenses related to audits, training, monitoring, and improvement initiatives.

-Again, the costs will differ based on the size and complexity of your organization.
+Again, the costs will differ based on the size and complexity of your organisation.

 What factors influencing ISO 27001 Certification Costs?